Billy Brooks

 William McKinley Brooks III (born July 22, 1953) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He attended attended the University of Oklahoma, graduating with a degree in special education.
 While there, he played college football for the Oklahoma Sooners.
-He was selected by the Cincinnati Bengals 11th overall in the 1976 NFL draft.
+He was selected by the Cincinnati Bengals in the first round with the 11th overall pick in the 1976 NFL draft.
 Brooks also played for the San Diego Chargers and Houston Oilers.